adamxiao/adamxiao.github.io/iefcu/life/english-learn.md

 Please cover your mouse with a tissue when you sneeze, all right?
 We put Emma on a dating app, and we're seeing what't out there Have you seen the remote control for the TV anywhere?
-Take some hand warmers in case the weather is extremely cold
+30.Take some hand warmers in case the weather is extremely cold.

 36.you shouldn't just assume things without geting all the facts.
 38.He just cannot tolerate any back talk from his children.